7 min read

-Foods for healthy teeth, mouth, and gums
+What foods are good for healthy teeth, mouth, and gums?

 Calcium is probably the nutrient that most of us think of when we think of healthy teeth.
-Calcium is important not just for teeth, but for a strong jaw bone to anchor the teeth into.5 Dairy is a good food source of calcium, but if your family is dairy-free there are plenty of other ways to get this important nutrient—fortified milk alternatives, dark green veggies (especially kale and broccoli), soy and other beans and pulses, almonds, tahini, and seeds like chia and flax.
+Calcium is important not just for teeth, but for a strong jaw bone to anchor the teeth into.5 Dairy is a good food source of calcium, but if your family is dairy-free, there are plenty of other ways to get this important nutrient—fortified milk alternatives, dark green veggies (especially kale and broccoli), soy and other beans and pulses, almonds, tahini, and seeds, like chia and flax.

-Phosphorous works with calcium in the body and both are needed in the right ratio for maximum efficiency, meaning phosphorous is also an important nutrient for teeth and bone health.5 Luckily, many of the foods which are good sources of calcium also contain good levels of phosphorous!
-Dairy is one good food source of calcium, however so too are seeds (sunflower and pumpkin are the highest in phosphorus), nuts like almond and brazil nuts, beans and fermented soy products like tempeh.
+Phosphorous works with calcium in the body and both are needed in the right ratio for maximum efficiency—meaning, phosphorous is also an important nutrient for teeth and bone health.5 Luckily, many of the foods which are good sources of calcium also contain good levels of phosphorous!
+Dairy is one good food source of calcium.
+However, so too are seeds (sunflower and pumpkin are the highest in phosphorus), nuts, like almond and brazil nuts, beans, and fermented soy products like tempeh.

-Looking for a delicious breakfast that is also teeth, mouth and gum healthy?
+Looking for a delicious breakfast that is also teeth, mouth, and gum healthy?
 Try these Berry-Banana Powerhouse Pancakes.

 - Vitamin C

-While calcium and phosphorous are great for teeth and bones, vitamin C is needed to build collagen which helps to keep gums healthy.5,6 While you can take a collagen supplement (note that collagen is generally from animal sources so is unsuitable for vegetarian or vegan families), it’s usually unnecessary; as a diet that contains enough protein and vitamin C is enough to ensure adequate collagen is made in the body.
+While calcium and phosphorous are great for teeth and bones, vitamin C is needed to build collagen which helps to keep gums healthy.5,6 While you can take a collagen supplement (note that collagen is generally from animal sources so is unsuitable for vegetarian or vegan families), it’s usually unnecessary.
+A diet that contains enough protein and vitamin C is enough to ensure adequate collagen is made in the body.
 Vitamin C is found in many fruits and vegetables and is particularly high in citrus fruits, kiwi, capsicum, and berries.

 We understand that it can be difficult to ensure that our kids are getting everything they need to thrive from diet alone.
-That is why we developed Kids Good Stuff—a daily multi-nutrient supplement designed to help fill key gaps in the diet of growing, active kids, so they can be at their best.
-With 206mg of calcium, 40mg of phosphorous and 100mg of vitamin C per serving (21%, 5% and 261% of the Recommended Daily Intake (RDI) respectively), Kids Good Stuff is suitable for supporting healthy teeth, mouth, and gums in growing kids.
+That is why we developed Kids Good Stuff—a daily multi-nutrient supplement designed to help fill key gaps in the diet of growing, active kids so they can be at their best.
+With 206mg of calcium, 40mg of phosphorous, and 100mg of vitamin C per serving (21%, 5% and 261% of the Recommended Daily Intake (RDI) respectively), Kids Good Stuff is suitable for supporting healthy teeth, mouth, and gums in growing kids.